1 week on…

 - We decorated cookies

-- We watched the fireworks
+- We watched fireworks from the window

 - We signed up to Hello Fresh so dinners are sorted for all three of us each week! (fancy trying it let me know I can hook you up with a discount code)